WheatonCS/Lexos/test/test_suite/Cut/token_seg/README.md

 7. Click "Apply"

-8. After the cut you should have four abc's in 11 segments.
+8. After the cut you should have four abc's in 11 segments, except for the last one, which will have 2.

 Results: ResultFiles_alphaSpace_2